treblabin/treblabin/README.md

 #### Hyunbeen Kim is a highly communicative and self-motivated software developer.
-He is currently working at ABCStudio as a Junior Data Engineer / Software Developer.
+He is currently working as a Software Engineer at ABCStudio.

 <br>